-Did you know that food scraps still often end up in the miscellaneous waste bag?
-About 35% to 40% of the waste in these bags consists of food scraps.
-We can all do our part to lower that percentage.
+Did you know that food scraps still often end up in the residual waste bag?
+About 35% to 40% of the waste in residual waste bags consists of food scraps.
+We can all do our part to improve recycling rates.

 Can biodegradable packaging go with organic waste?

-What is allowed?
-A biodegradable bin liner to keep your green bin clean and fresh.
-But be careful: only use bags with a kiemplantlogo or OK-compost logo.
+You can use a biodegradable bin liner to keep your green bin clean.
+Please note: only use bags with a seedling logo or OK-compost logo.

 What happens to the organic waste from my green bin?

-The organic waste from your green bin goes to the composting plant in Maastricht's Beatrixhaven industrial estate.
-There it is turned into compost and sent to local farmers or ends up in bags of potting soil sold at garden centres.
-Compost is a product that improves the soil and makes it more fertile.
+We take the organic waste from your green bin to the composting facility at Maastricht Beatrixhaven.
+It is turned into compost and sent to local farmers or potting soil manufacturers.
+The potting soil may be sold at garden centres.
+Compost improves the soil and makes it more fertile.

-What happens to organic waste if I put it in the miscellaneous waste bag?
+What happens to organic waste if I put it in the residual waste bag?

-The waste in the miscellaneous waste bag goes to the waste incineration plant.
-If you do not separate your organic waste, then we cannot recycle it.
+The waste in the residual waste bag ends up at the waste incineration plant.
+If you do not separate your organic waste, we cannot recycle it.
 We can only turn it into compost if you put it in the green bin.
-Compost helps keep the soil healthy and that is better for the environment.
+Compost helps keep the soil healthy, which is better for the environment.

 Can't the municipality just separate/sort my waste at the plant?

-Post-collection separation is very difficult because unseparated (miscellaneous) waste is usually compacted and dirty, making it difficult to separate.
-Even when it can be separated, the quality is often poor, making it more difficult to recycle.
-Organic waste cannot be separated after collection anyway because it is too wet.
-It has been contaminated by other waste and is no longer suitable for composting.
-Maastricht has opted to separate as much waste as possible at the source so that we have more and cleaner separated waste that can be used to make new products.
+Post-collection separation is difficult, because unsorted (residual) waste is usually sticky and contaminated.
+Even when post-collection separation is possible, the quality of the isolated waste is often poor, making it more difficult to recycle.
+Organic waste cannot be sorted after collection because it is too damp.
+It is contaminated by other waste and no longer suitable for composting.
+Maastricht has opted to separate as much waste as possible beforehand, so that more and cleaner reusable waste is left.

-Am I required to separate my organic waste?
+Am I required to segregate my organic waste?

-Yes, that has been laid down in the Municipal Waste Management Ordinance (Article 9 paragraph 1 and Article 10 paragraph 2).
+Yes, this has been laid down in the Municipal Waste Management Ordinance (Article 9 paragraph 1 and Article 10 paragraph 2).

-How can I dispose of my garden prunings?
+How can I dispose of my garden clippings?

-You may place two bundles of prunings outside with your green bucket or container every week.
-The bundles should measure no more than 150 cm in length and 50 cm in diameter and weigh a maximum of 25 kilos.
-Use sisal or cotton twine to tie up the prunings.
+You may place 2 bundles of garden clippings outside with your green bucket or container every week.
+The bundles should measure no more than 150 cm in length and 50 cm in diameter, and should weigh no more than 25 kilos.
+Use sisal or cotton twine to tie up the clippings.
 You may not put out tree trunks and other bulky garden waste with your green bin.
-You can dispose of these free of charge at the recycling centre.
-You can also put twigs and small branches in the green bucket or container.
-Make sure that you cut them down to size so that the bucket or container closes properly and can be emptied easily.
+You can dispose of bulky garden waste for free at your nearest recycling centre.
+You can also put twigs and small branches in your green bucket or container.
+Please cut them down to size, so that the bucket or container closes properly and can be emptied easily.

 What about larger branches or other wood waste?

-You may not put out thick branches/trunks, tree stumps or wood waste to be collected with your organic waste.
+Please do not put out thick branches/trunks, tree stumps or wood waste out for collection.
 You must dispose of these at the recycling centre.

 Prevention is better than cure

 Organic waste that does not exist in the first place cannot become a nuisance.
-Try to plan ahead before you shop so that you do not have any unnecessary organic waste.
-Did you know that we throw away 34 kilos of good food per person every year?
-And did you know that separating waste properly means you will spend less money on miscellaneous waste bags?
-Tips on how to avoid food waste can be found on the Milieu Centraal website.
+Plan ahead before you shop so that you do not have any unnecessary organic waste.
+Each person throws out 34 kilos (on average) of unexpired food every year.
+If you dispose of each type of waste properly, you can save money on residual waste bags.
+Go to the Milieu Centraal website for tips on how to avoid food waste can be found on

 Tips for keeping your green bucket or container fresh and clean